The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Approximation by Matched Asymptotic Expansions

 First, write

 and expand

-We expect $W_0(S,t)=P(S,t)-(K-S)$ and $W_1(S,t)=0$ (because smooth pasting always leads to a smaller error than a barrier-type `pinned' condition, cf.\ the asymptotic results on Bermudan options and discrete barrier options in \cite{howisonsteinberg07,howison07}). $W_0$ satisfies $\mathcal{L}_{BS} W_0=-rK$ and all $W_i$ for $i>0$ satisfy the homogeneous Black-Scholes PDE, because the penalty is not active.
+We expect $W_0(S,t)=P(S,t)-(K-S)$, where $P$ is the true put value, and $W_1(S,t)=0$ (because smooth pasting always leads to a smaller error than a barrier-type `pinned' condition, cf.\ the asymptotic results on Bermudan options and discrete barrier options in \cite{howisonsteinberg07,howison07}).